-FortisBC Energy Inc. LNG funding:
+LNG funding:

-FortisBC Energy Inc. has committed to provide the Group with funding of \$7.0 million for the Salish Class vessels and up to \$10.0 million for the two Spirit Class vessels to be applied towards their mid-life upgrade and conversion to LNG.
-The funding is part of the NGT incentive funding and is dependent upon the purchase of LNG and the incremental costs of building/converting vessels to be capable of using LNG for propulsion.
+FortisBC Energy Inc. provided the Group with funding of \$14.0 million as of March 31, 2023, for the construction of four LNG Salish Class vessels and for two Spirit Class vessels to be converted to LNG.
+The funding is part of the Natural Gas for Transportation incentive funding and recognition of the funding is dependent upon the purchase of LNG and the incremental costs of building/converting vessels to be capable of using LNG for propulsion.